Today You Should Know

 The short answer

-Electricity makes noise because the alternating flow of electrons causes a vibration to occur in electromagnetic devices.
-If the device has a component that picks up this vibration (like a transformer), it causes the component and the air around it to vibrate which produces a humming or buzzing noise.
+Electricity makes noise because the alternating flow of electrons creates vibrations in electromagnetic devices.
+If the device has a component that picks up this vibration, such as a transformer, it causes both the component and the surrounding air to vibrate, producing a humming or buzzing noise.

 The long answer